How to Donate Food and Items

 • Egg cartons

 Notes: Items from home gardens are welcome.
 If possible, we ask that you trim off muddy ends, and portion and label items in bags or with ties.
-See our Giving Garden and Produce Wish List below for our most-needed produce items.

 We accept gloves, hats, and socks when the weather is cold.
 Please donate other clothing items and anything in large quantities to other organizations such as Aurora Commons, Queen Anne Helpline, or Mary’s Place.